mjdones00/Test01/README.md

 # Test01
+hello World,
+This is me, Michael

-This repository was created with the intention of understanding how GitHub works do to assignment zero.
+II made this repository as an excuse to practice, but more directly with the intention of understanding how GitHub works, and assignment 0.